 - Connect to a city water system: Long-term solutions such as connecting to a city water system may be eligible for funding by state and federal sources.
 Self-Help Enterprises works with communities and families to access such funding and facilitate the connection, where this option is viable.

 - Low-interest loans for private wells: Fixing or replacing a private well that has failed can be expensive and complicated.
 Self-Help Enterprises helps qualified homeowners access low-interest loans to drill a new private well, deepen an existing private well or lower a pump in an existing well.
-For more information and specifics about our current loan program, please visit this page or call Self-Help Enterprises Loan Processor Julie Cabañas at (559) 802-1610.
+For more information and specifics about our current loan program, please visit this page or call Self-Help Enterprises at (559) 651-1000.

 We want to help families living without water as quickly as possible and evaluate families for all possible forms of assistance.
 In order to speed up the process, please complete and submit the application packet below.